Transferring files

 Transferring files using a graphical user interface

 While command line tools like rsync are effcient for transferring files between your computer and the cluster where you want to do your work, it can be quite intimidating and overwhelming for beginners and inexperienced users.
-A nice built in feature of the tool [Visual Studio Code] (https://code.visualstudio.com), is the ability to act like a GUI in terms of move files with drag- and drop-functionality.
+A nice built in feature of the tool [Visual Studio Code] (https://code.visualstudio.com), is the ability to act like a GUI in terms of moving files with drag- and drop-functionality.

 This is how to use Visual Studio Code as a GUI for file transfer: